Analysis: Obama presidency great for stocks. Will it help him?

 That's not to say a big swing in the market between now and November couldn't shake things up.

-"If Europe's debt crisis were to worsen, for instance, and it knocked 100 points off the market in a day, making Obama look weak and ineffective, he loses," West said.
+"If Europe's debt crisis were to worsen, for instance, and it knocked hundreds of points off the market in a day, making Obama look weak and ineffective, he loses," West said.

 "But unless you see the stock market break out one way or the other, it comes down to who can craft a better story about economic performance."

-Note: (This story is corrected to fix quote in second to last paragraph)